reorproject/reor/README.md

 2. Install like a normal App.

 ### Running local models
 Reor interacts directly with [Llama.cpp](https://github.com/ggerganov/llama.cpp) libraries so there's no need to download Ollama.
 Although right now, we don't download models for you so you'll need to download your model of choice manually:
 1. Download a GGUF model file.
 [HuggingFace](https://huggingface.co/models?sort=downloads&search=gguf) has this nice page with the most popular models.
 I recommend starting with a 7B 4-bit model and see how that performs on your system.
 2. Connect it in Reor settings under "Add a new local model".

-And if you so please, you can also use OpenAI models via your own API key...
+You can also connect to an OpenAI-compatible API like Oobabooga or Ollama.

 ### Importing notes from other apps
 Reor works within a single directory in the filesystem.
 You choose the directory on first boot.